markleysales/authentication-api/README.md

   <br><br>
   <h4>WHAT WAS DONE?</h4>

-><p>registration endpoints with password validation, login, user editing, user listing with pagination, middleware for validation and project in "Postman" with the endpoints.</p>
+>registration endpoints with password validation, login, user editing, user listing with pagination, middleware for validation and project in "Postman" with the endpoints.

   <h4>WHAT IS API?</h4>

-><p>API (Application Programming Interface) is a set of standards that enables communication between platforms through a series of standards and protocols.</p>
+>API (`Application Programming Interface`) is a set of standards that enables communication between platforms through a series of standards and protocols.

   <p>
     The function of an API is, basically, to facilitate and simplify the work of developers, in addition to providing a standard for the creation of new platforms.
 With the use of APIs, it is not necessary to create custom code for each function that a program will perform, which simplifies the creation of new applications,       software and platforms in general.